onthegomap/planetiler/ARCHITECTURE.md

       - `sliceY` splits each "column" into "rows" representing the Y coordinate of a vector tile
         - Uses an [IntRangeSet](flatmap-core/src/main/java/com/onthegomap/flatmap/collection/IntRangeSet.java) to
           optimize processing for large filled areas (like oceans)
-      - If any features wrapped past -180 or 180 degrees, then repeat with a 360 or -360 degree offset
+      - If any features wrapped past -180 or 180 degrees longitude, repeat with a 360 or -360 degree offset
     - Reassemble each vector tile geometry and round to tile precision (4096x4096)
       - For polygons, [GeoUtils#snapAndFixPolygon](flatmap-core/src/main/java/com/onthegomap/flatmap/geo/GeoUtils.java)
         uses [JTS](https://github.com/locationtech/jts) utilities to fix any topology errors (i.e. self-intersections)